-Way back when, in the practically prehistoric days of the internet (I'm talking 2009 here) we ran a reader recipe contest.
-Quick Weeknight Meals gave us a nice collection of really memorable and delicious weeknight meals, and we're going to revisit a couple of our favorites this month.
-Here's one of my personal picks: Nicole's lasagna roll-ups, which boast the triple trifecta of being easy, quick, and rather good for you.
+Way back when, in the practically prehistoric days of the Internet (I'm talking 2009 here), we ran a reader recipe contest.
+Quick Weeknight Meals gave us a nice collection of really memorable and delicious weeknight meals.
+Here's one of my personal favorites: Nicole's lasagna roll-ups, which boast the trifecta of being easy, quick, and rather good for you.

-Upon retesting, these pasta pinwheels turned out to be one of the easiest (and tastiest) dinners I've made all month, and given that they're stuffed with low-fat cottage cheese and oodles of spinach, they're actually quite light!
+Upon retesting, these pasta pinwheels turned out to be one of the easiest (and tastiest) dinners I've made all month, and given that they're stuffed with low-fat cottage cheese and oodles of spinach.

 Nicole, the originator of this recipe, said about it: "I adore Italian food, and this is an easy and healthy way to end my day."